sst/guide/_chapters/configure-dynamodb-in-cdk.md

 ### Fix the Unit Tests

 You can also setup unit tests for your stacks.
-We'll set a simple one here to show you how it works.
+We'll add a simple one here to show you how it works.

-{%change%} Start by renaming the `infrastrcture/MyStack.test.js`.
+{%change%} Start by renaming the `infrastructure/MyStack.test.js`.

 ``` bash
 $ mv test/MyStack.test.js test/DynamoDBStack.test.js
 ```

-{%change%} And replace `infrastrcture/test/DynamoDBStack.test.js` with.
+{%change%} And replace `infrastructure/test/DynamoDBStack.test.js` with.

 ``` javascript
 import { expect, haveResource } from "@aws-cdk/assert";